 We are Invincible is at the front of the album for a reason2).
 Raiding our ears with a style reminiscent of Van Halen (no kidding), it really gets the record going.
 Then some thrashy beginnings in Human Denial will for sure whet your appetite for more.
 This one is not bad at all – a refreshing track with some trve metal screams.

 Okay, are you ready for some Maiden-isms in the lyrics delivery department?
 Up the curtains, and in comes Save Me.
 The screams in this one really seem to step out of Eddie’s Best of former times.
 By and large, a very varied track, alternating screaming bouts with melodic passages and some serious riffing and soloing.

 But then what?

 Well, the album does lose some steam in this second half.
-Worthy to be pointed out are Cold Dead Eyes – famous soloing on that one.
+Worthy to be pointed out are Cold Dead Eyes with some famous soloing on that one.
 And for sure the latest track Eons, which brings the album to a great close.
 Kind of rocky and not too wild, nice melody.

 Did Demise of the Crown really live up to its name and take on the current Power Metal kings and queens?

 Well, I do love the swagger and credo of these guys.
 For now, they surely were able to rattle the foundations of Power Metal a little with their more thoughtful and less linear style.
 Yet, the band’s offering somewhat deviates from their messaging.

 So, to really get to Power Metal stardom, they need to kick it up a few notches and truly display their own style.
 In other words, what we got is a very good foundation.
-With a lot of air upwards for future records to come.
+With a lot of air upward for future records to come.

 Record Rating: 5/10 | Label: Self-Released | Web: Facebook